mihosri/FoodFairy/README.md

 # Website
-Check out the website to read your fortune from Food Fairy! 👉 https://foodfairyfortune.onrender.com (Experience a slight delay as this website hosted on a free platform – but rest assured, the magic unfolds soon!)
+Check out the website to read your fortune from Food Fairy! 👉 https://foodfairyfortune.onrender.com (Experience a slight delay as this website is hosted on a free platform – but rest assured, the magic unfolds soon!)